iangel11/cse15l-lab-reports/lab4.md

   `git<space>clone<space>git@github.com:iangel11/lab7.git<enter>` This command clones the forked repo of week 7 lab.

   `cd<space>lab7<enter>` This command changes the directory to lab7.

-#### Summary:

-These commands clones your fork of the repository and changes the directory to the cloned repository.
+  These commands clone the fork of the repository and changes the directory to the cloned repository.